Royal Navy during the Second World War: Fleet air arm

 By the time war broke out on 3 September 1939 the Royal Navy had in full commission the carriers Ark Royal, Eagle, Furious, Glorious and Hermes, as well as Argus and Courageous in use as training carriers; in addition, nearly 50 capital ships had by then been equipped with catapults.
 Added to this there were 232 operational aircraft 4 Naval air stations, and something over 700 pilots, observers and telegraphist-air-gunners.
 By the end of the war the strength of the Fleet Air Arm was 59 aircraft carriers, 3,700 aircraft, 72,000 officers and men and 56 Naval air stations.

 Command of the Fleet Air Arm was the responsibility of the Fifth Sea Lord, who was a member of the Board of Admiralty.
 This role was only established in 1938 as the Chief of Naval Air Services, with responsibility for the preparation and management of all aircraft and air personnel belonging to the Royal Navy.
 The Fifth Sea Lord was aided in his quotidian responsibilities by Rear Admiral Naval Air Stations, based in Lee-on-Solent.
 He was tasked with orchestrating and coordinating the activities of the Fleet Air Arm's maritime bases, ensuring the appointment of FAA officers and advancement of ratings, in conjunction with the RAF authorities.The basic unit was the squadron, which typically comprised 12 aircraft.
-By Admiralty Fleet orders 1939 a senior Executive RM(A) or a RAF officer was in command of a unit to which he was appointed and therefore responsible for its general efficiency and the conduct of its operations.
+By Admiralty Fleet orders 1939 a senior Executive RM(A) or an RAF officer was in command of a unit to which he was appointed and therefore responsible for its general efficiency and the conduct of its operations.
 The squadron commanding officer (CO) was typically a lieutenant commander.
 With the expansion of squadrons during the war, senior lieutenants were also appointed to lead a squadron.
 The Navy's divisional system was also employed within the Fleet Air Arm.
 This entailed the grouping of ratings into divisions, with each division being the responsibility of a divisional officer (DO), assisted by a divisional senior rating.
 Pilots and observers were designated as divisional officers for mechanics, while the senior observer typically assumed the role of divisional officer for the telegraphist and air gunners.